 After the panels we had a short colloquium informed by the Xhosa/Zulu tradition of indaba.
 Indaba is a Zulu word meaning ‘business’ or ‘meeting’ and it signifies a space where people get together to sort out the problems that affect them all, where everyone has a voice and where there is an attempt to find a common mind or a common story that everyone is able to tell when they go away from it.
 It was an opportunity for delegates to feedback and forward to FACE about the Launch and what they wanted to see FACE do in the future.
 Here are a few of the comments:

-One of our delegates says, “Although I wasn’t born on the continent, I define as African” Yes!!!
+“Although I wasn’t born on the continent, I define as African” Yes!!!

 ‘We need to get African writers and voices around Windrush to raise awareness.’